The Gotthard Panorama Express

 The Gotthard Panorama Express is not as well known as the Glacier Express and Bernina Express.
-Still, this 5 hour trip is one of the best scenic journeys that Switzerland has to offer.
-Instead of just by train, you also travel by boat, which makes it an entirely different, slow-paced experience.
+Still, this 5.5-hour trip is one of the best scenic journeys that Switzerland has to offer.
+It's not only a train.
+You'll also travel by boat, which makes it an entirely different, slow-paced experience.

 The boat and train

-Both the steam boat and train offer 1st and 2nd class seats.
+The steam boat offers 1st and 2nd class seats.
 The train only has 1st class seats.
 The ship has a restaurant to have lunch.
-Snacks and drinks can be purchased on board the train as well.
+Snacks, drinks and cold platters can be purchased on board the train as well.
 You'll be serviced at your seat.

-All 1st class seats in the train are in air-conditioned cars with panoramic windows.
-The 2nd class seats are in air-conditioned cars with regular windows.
+The train has air-conditioned cars with panoramic windows.
 There is also a car with opening windows specifically for photographers.
 The multilingual guide on board explains about highlights along the route.

 What's the best season?

-Any season is fine to make this trip, as long as the weather is fine (no rain or snowfall).
-If we had to choose, we'd probably favor Spring because of the fresh scenery, the snow capped peaks, and the bigger contrast between the climate in the north and the south.
+Any season is good to make this trip, as long as weather is fine (no rain or snowfall).
+If we had to choose, we'd favor April to early June.
+That's because of the fresh spring scenery, the snow capped peaks, and the bigger contrast between the climate in the north and the south.

 Regular trains and boats versus the official Gotthard Panorama Express